rakib38324/picture-gallery/README.md

-## Assalamualikum, Welcome to my task
+## Assalamualikum, Welcome to my task.

 This is a simple image gallery.
 Live link: https://picture-gallery-rakib.netlify.app/